 Growing up, it was always a treat to visit the German deli with my mom.
 And during this season, the goodies were extra special- the chocolate covered heart shaped gingerbread cookies, the candied walnuts in cellophane, and Stollen.
 This is one of those amazing specialty sweet breads (like Italian Panettone) that is only around for a little while.
 Unlike British Fruitcake, it is a yeast bread, buts it is also filled with candied fruit, nuts, and marzipan.
 I go gaga for marzipan.
 I can just eat it all by itself.
 I still treat myself to a bit when we visit our local Euro deli, The Cheese Boutique.

 Stollen was one of my mom’s favourite treats.
 My sister can bake an amazing one.
 Light, easy to slice, and perfect with a cup of espresso.
 I’m not a huge yeast baker.
 Maybe it’s that I don’t have the patience to wait.
 Maybe it’s because I’m still overcoming my issue with old yeast and ruined recipes.
 It’s all in my head.
 And I will conquer it.
 I’m actually getting more brave these days!
 In the meantime, I’m always happy to find versions of my favourite recipes that work without yeast (see my Eggnog Cinnamon Rolls with Walnuts and Coffee)

 How to Make these scones: These scones are easy to whip up.
 The longest step is soaking the dried sultanas, golden raisins, currants (or variation thereof) and candied orange peel in the rum!
-I actually put everything in as small bowl and warm it up in the toaster oven at 325 until the rum is just starting to bubble.
+I actually put everything in as small bowl and warm it up in the toaster oven at 325 until the rum is just simmering.
 Let them sit and cool down while preparing the rest of the recipe.
 But of course you can also combine all of these ingredients in a small bowl and seal it overnight, keeping it on the counter.